42-development-team/ft_transcendence/docs/04_Database.md

   * the @relation directive establishes the relationship between the 2 models.
   * The fields argument specifies the foreign key fields
   * the references argument specifies the primary key fields of the referenced model.
+  * NB : the value of the profileId field in the User table matchs the value of the id field in the corresponding Profile table

 * *One-to-Many Relationship*:
   * example: User and Post => Each user can have multiple posts, but each post belongs to only one user.